Dreni-Gjini/assignment/README.md

 * Added and integrated OpenAPI-generated API services for better API interaction and consistency with the backend.
 * Followed a clean structure by organizing code into appropriate folders, making the project more maintainable and scalable.
 * Integrated WebSocket support to enable real-time communication between the frontend and the backend.
 * Replaced the text-area with input to improve the form submission process.
-(For simplicity purposes other way around would be prevent default behaviour of text area for enter-submit)
+(For simplicity purposes only, other way around would be prevent default behaviour of text area for enter-submit)
 * Enhanced the overall user interface with better design and usability improvements.
 * Added a chatbot AI simulator for users to interact with, simulating AI-based responses.